by Venus Zoleta, on category "Lifestyle"

 Consider also the health effects of excessive milk tea consumption.
 While drinking tea in itself is healthy, its benefits are easily wiped out by milk, sugar, and other high-calorie ingredients with no nutritional value.

 Moderation is the key.
-Dieticians recommend limiting yourself to just one serving of milk tea per week, or avoiding it altogether if you have health issues like diabetes, insomnia, or acid reflux.
+Dietitians recommend limiting yourself to just one serving of milk tea per week, or avoiding it altogether if you have health issues like diabetes, insomnia, or acid reflux.

 If drinking your favorite milk tea brings you joy, go for it!
 Take your picks from the best milk tea brands listed above.
 Just remember to be mindful of how much and how often you consume milk tea for your own benefit.